 With the emergence of industrial technology and integration with digital technologies, we now have access to relevant data to track resources across it wholistic life cycle.

-The other aspects for consideration are how the mining of these elements factor into the carbon foot print?
-These factors are not typically captured in the manufacturing side of the equation, as most of these elements come from big open pit or underground mines that are HC intensive in use and with large environmental footprints.
+The other aspects of consideration are how the mining of these elements factor into the carbon footprint?
+These factors are not typically captured in the manufacturing side of the equation, as most of these elements come from a big open pit or underground mines that are HC intensive in use and with large environmental footprints.

 Natural gas is required to regulate solar power and Solar power is weak compared to other forms of energy, same for wind power.
 Today coal is used in many parts of the world in the process of heating quartz to make solar panels, is this green?

-Increased development of “renewable energy” sources such as solar PV also brings demand for the minerals in the technology, including aluminum, cadmium, copper, gallium, indium, iron, lead, nickel, silica, silver, tellurium, tin and zinc.
+Increased development of “renewable energy” sources such as solar PV also brings demand for the minerals in the technology, including aluminum, cadmium, copper, gallium, indium, iron, lead, nickel, silica, silver, tellurium, tin, and zinc.
 Solar PV technology increases the need for energy storage units, both in the form of individual batteries for private use and on a large scale in electrical grids.
-This leads to the development and demand for the minerals to manufacture lithium-ion batteries such as aluminium, cobalt, iron, lead, lithium, manganese, nickel and graphite.
+This leads to the development and demand for the minerals to manufacture lithium-ion batteries such as aluminum, cobalt, iron, lead, lithium, manganese, nickel, and graphite.

-Unfortunately, not all solar manufacturers, installers or organization responsible for decommission and deconstruction are handling these products responsibly.
+Unfortunately, not all solar manufacturers, installers, or organizations responsible for decommissioning and deconstruction are handling these products responsibly.
 There are instances of dumping hazardous material into landfills and into nature in various parts of the world.
-We must collaborate with all parties and regulators to ensure the products are designed, transported, installed and managed responsibly during its useful life cycle and at end of life to protect against unnecessary impact.
-A model for accounting for emissions from all phases of a project (feedstock, design, manufacturing, construction, operation, and decommissioning) referred to a wholistic lifecycle approach is desirable to achieve the outcomes we want.
+We must collaborate with all parties and regulators to ensure the products are designed, transported, installed, and managed responsibly during its useful life cycle and at end of life to protect against unnecessary impact.
+A model for accounting for emissions from all phases of a project (feedstock, design, manufacturing, construction, operation, and decommissioning) referred to as a wholistic lifecycle approach is desirable to achieve the outcomes we want.

 While solar panels, like other electronics, contain and are manufactured using toxic materials, measures can be taken to minimize negative effects.
 Silicon tetrachloride, mentioned above as one of the most toxic chemicals involved in the manufacturing of panels, can be repurposed at the manufacturing source and can use manufacturing by-products to create more polysilicon.
 Other toxic chemicals and products in solar panels may also be recycled.

-I am not against “renewable energy”, and I also understand that we are “building the plane while flying it”, while presenting both side of the whole picture and argument.
+I am not against “renewable energy”, and I also understand that we are “building the plane while flying it” while presenting both sides of the whole picture and argument.

 Register for one of our regional workshops coming this fall.
 Stay up top date by subscribing to our newsletter and publications. www.resultantgroup.com